PaddlePaddle/PaddleSeg/configs/lpsnet/README.md

 | ------------- | --------------- | --------------------- |
 | size: 224     | flip horizontal | ImageNet mean and std |

-With the pretrained model, LPSNet is able to obtain **74.28%** mIoU on CityScapes eval set, whose traning settings followed description in the official paper.
+With the pretrained model, LPSNet-m is able to obtain **74.28%** mIoU on CityScapes eval set, whose traning settings followed description in the official paper.

 Furthermore, in order to obtain the best performance of semantic segmentation and accelerate convergence speed, more complicated data augments are applied, for instance, **random erasing** and batch transform **mixup**.